-Join Darrin Lile for an in-depth discussion in this video Creating the heads, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Creating the heads, part of Modeling a Motorcycle in Blender.

 - [Voiceover] It can be easier to model…an object when you're working at the center of the grid,…and working with the world axes.…But for this, I want to create an object,…and make sure it's the right size,…cause I wanna create this head right here in the engine.…So what I'm gonna do is go ahead and create a cube,…and I wanna hit the Z key to go to wire frame,…and I'm gonna move this to the third layer,…just so I have it on a clean, empty layer here.…